-You should report any wrongdoing you see within Woollahra Council.
-Reports about the four categories of serious wrongdoing - corrupt conduct, maladministration, serious and substantial waste of public money, and government information contravention - will be dealt with under the PID Act as public interest disclosures and according to this Policy and Reporting System.
+You should report any suspected wrongdoing you see within Woollahra Council.
+Reports about the five categories of serious wrongdoing - corrupt conduct, maladministration, serious and substantial waste of public money, government information contravention and local government pecuniary interest contravention - will be dealt with under the PID Act as public interest disclosures and according to this Policy and Reporting System.